groupvine/gv-doc/1-start/1-startMembers.md

 </span> <!-- g4s -->

-**JHJHJH The following is the free sub block following the g4s block which did not show.
-Originally I added this comment inside of a class class todo, but it did not show.
-So, added directly here**

 <span class="free sub">

 When a new member is added this way, they are sent an email where they